 It is important to note that, just like with any garment, there are hundreds of styles of bras, so not all bras will look just like the one I have drawn for this article.
 But it’s a good starting point for understanding the lingo involved with bra making.
-And if you really start to feel overwhelmed, remember that Bluprint has some quality classes on bra making if you feel you would benefit from watching each step done first hand by an expert!
+And if you really start to feel overwhelmed, remember that Craftsy has some quality classes on bra making if you feel you would benefit from watching each step done first hand by an expert!

 The parts of a bra

 The hooks link into the eyes (16) to close up the bra at the center back.
 These are most often found in one, two and three rows tall.
 There’s usually a closed end on one side and an open end on the other, allowing it to slide around the fabric at back of the bra to then be sewn in place.

 Typically placed at the back, though sometimes moved to the front, these join the strap front (14) to the strap back (15) and allow the wearer to adjust the straps to fit their body comfortably.

 The wing/band wraps around the torso and provides a snug fit between the cups (6, 7, & 10) and the hooks and eyes (1 & 16).
 It’s critical that the wing/band be sized correctly and have the right amount of stretch for a proper fit.

 The frame is the front of the bra where the cups (6, 7, & 10) are sewn into the bra.
 Some bras do not have a frame, and it is simply the bridge (8) that connects the cups to the wing/band (3).